Flutter Form Validation (A Basic Guide)

 }- Always use

-GlobalKey<FormState>to manage the state and validate form. - Use the validator property for built-in validation like empty fields, emails, and passwords.
+GlobalKey<FormState>to manage the state and validate the form. - Use the validator property for built-in validation like empty fields, emails, and passwords.

 - For custom logic, advanced validation rules can be created using regex or compare fields.